Everything has an expiration date except, perhaps, plastic bottles.

 Tankless water heaters tied into heating systems will last more than 20 years.

-Monitor your units for the time it takes to heat or cool a room, keeping in mind that you are not only cooling or heating the air but also the carpets, walls, furniture, curtains, etc. These items retain their own temperature based on the air around them, so if you have turned off your air conditioning during the day, for example, it will take longer and require more energy to cool everything off.
+Monitor your units for the time it takes to heat or cool a room, keeping in mind that you are not only cooling or heating the air but also the carpets, walls, furniture, curtains, etc. These items retain their own temperature based on the surrounding air, so if you have turned off your air conditioning during the day, for example, it will take longer and require more energy to cool everything off.

 Leaks, freezing coils, the smell of melting plastic, and odd noises are indications that a unit is failing.
 Another rule of thumb for these big-ticket items is that if you have to make more than 2 repairs in one season, it is time to replace your units.

-Thermostats have a life cycle of 35 years.
-With the improvements and technological advances being made, these are typically replaced far sooner.
+Old-fashioned, un-programmable thermostats have a life cycle of 35 years.
+Smart thermostats, however, have a 10-year lifespan, not because they break, but with the constant improvements and technological advances made every day, these are typically replaced far sooner.

 Garage Door Opener